By Linda Pashaj

 For growing hospitality businesses, a channel manager is a fundamental part of successful revenue management and distribution strategy.
 Whether you run an independent hotel, B&B, vacation rentals, or hostel, it’s critical to get your inventory in front of potential guests at all times.
 After all, travelers can’t book a property they don’t find!

 In this guide for hospitality professionals, you’ll learn all about Channel Managers, from how they work to what makes great software for your business specifically.

-Without Channel Management technology, properties must log in to the extranet of each online distribution site they’re using and update the changes manually.
+Without Channel Management automation, properties must log in to the extranet of each online distribution site they’re using and make the changes manually.
 This limits the number of sites they use.
 After all, there’s only so much time in the day to manually manage individual extranets.
 And even then, manually-managed distribution is risky: any delays in updating rates and availability on a channel’s extranet could mean selling a room that isn’t available or selling at a lower rate, which can lead to overbooking and sub-optimal yield management.

 In simple terms, a Channel Manager will update, in real-time, your property’s distribution data across all your connected channels.
 Each time you update your central calendar or change a nightly rate in your channel management dashboard or integrated system (PMS / CRS, etc), it will be automatically updated on all your connected booking websites.
 And when you receive a new booking from an OTA, it will show up in your Channel Manager (and PMS /CRS), and that room’s availability will be closed automatically across all distribution channels.
 The same happens with a cancellation.